christophersesugh/kodecamp4/1-closures/5-closures-and-async-js.md

-Here are some examples of how closures are used in common JavaScript constructs:

 # Closures in setTimeout and setInterval:

 - `setTimeout` and `setInterval` take a callback function as an argument and execute it after a specified delay or interval.